 - Convenient personal pick-up, drop-off, and transportation between all activities.

 Starting with an 8:15 a.m. pickup, this is a full day of activities.
 The times mentioned below are approximate and while we tend to start the day off with a swamp tour, there are times where we may choose to reverse the itinerary.
 Expect to be back in New Orleans between 5:00 and 6:00 p.m.

 The Maurepas Swamp is a biodiverse 110,000-acre federally protected wildlife management area.
 Keep your eyes peeled for gators, great blue herons, bald eagles, owls, deer, wild pigs, and turtles.
 Birdwatchers love this tour; there are tons of woodpeckers, fishing birds, and migratory songbirds that live out here.
 We are one of the few swamp tours in Louisiana that doesn’t feed alligators.

 Our tour takes you through hardwood forests and swamps with towering cypress trees and Spanish moss.
-Learn about the wildlife, the local lifestyle and culture, and even the legend of the Rougarou, the Cajun swamp monster.
+Learn about the wildlife, and the local lifestyle and culture.

-Our boat is equipped with comfortable captain chairs that swivel 360 degrees, which is a huge upgrade from the uncomfortable sideways metal benches that the big boat companies use.
+Our flat-bottom boat is equipped with cypress floorboards and comfortable captain chairs that swivel 360 degrees, which is a huge upgrade from the uncomfortable sideways metal benches that the big boat companies use.
+The pontoon boat has fixed chairs, offers a higher vantage point, and is a smooth ride.
 Our maximum group size of six ensures that you can properly relax, avoid the crowds, and ask all the questions you want.
 We provide an authentic, educational tour that leaves you with a deeper understanding of what makes the ecosystems here so unique.